-Are essential oils safe for babies?
+Are essential oils safe for babies and children?
 The answer is…generally, YES, with extra precaution and by following label instructions carefully.
 Use your best judgment and mama intuition when it comes to what you feel is right for your precious little ones.

 For me, I can’t trust any essential oils or any products in general without doing my research and knowing what is really it in.
 There was a time not long ago when essential oils were unheard of.
 Nowadays, there are essential oil companies popping up everywhere and you can now buy them almost anywhere.
 I can tell you that years ago, that was not the case.